Code-Institute-Submissions/SuzanDewitz-Dogs-Training_FebResub/README.md

 * The site consists of:

     * 3 main pages, HOME, CONTACT, GALLERY,
     * Each page will have the same body layout, HEADER (TITLE), NAVBAR, MAIN CONTENT (TEXT AND IMAGES) and FOOTER (SOCIAL MEDIA ICONS/LINKS, AND LOCATION)

-Navigation bar:

 ## DESIGN
 ###  Home
 * The HTML (index.html) code  for a webpage that provides information about dog breeders in Gaiberg, Germany.
 * The <!DOCTYPE html> declaration is used to specify the HTML version used in the document.
 *  The <html> tag sets the language to English using the "lang" attribute.